WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

     <img src="img/copyleft_logo.png" height="12" alt="copy-left" />
 </center>

-### Pixel density equivalence
+### Pixel density

 The pixel density per mm² is constant in a camera.
 They form a grid with a constant space between them.
-However, we cannot use the real pixel density directly because the focal length is not the same as the one in the eye.
+However, we cannot use the real pixel density directly because the focal length is not the same with the one in the eye.
+One solution to get rid of this issue, is to work with densities per degree².
+To illustrate this part I used a 4K smartphone camera.

-To get an equivalence with the cone density, we need to determine how many pixels there are in 5° which represent the fovea surface (1.5mm diameter).
-This number is mainly dependent on 2 properties of the camera: the resolution and the field of view.
-I will use a 4K smartphone camera as example.
+#### Estimate camera focal and field of view

+To find the pixel density we first need some details about the camera: its field of view, and its focal length in pixels.

+If like me, you cannot find the focal length of your camera nor the field of view, you can estimate it with the procedure below.

-First you need to find the angular field of view of your camera.
-I could not find mine in the datasheet so estimated it.
-To do this choose an object, put your camera so that the object takes exactly the width of your camera view.
-Then use simple trigonometry relations $(1) (2)$.
+First, choose an object, put your camera so that the object takes exactly the width of your camera view.
+Note the values L and D.
 <center>
 <a href="" rel="some text"><img src="img/pinhole.jpg" alt="Cones/Rods distribution" /></a>
 </center>
 <center>
     <i>Fig. 4.
 Camera field of view &alpha;  </i>
 </center>

+Then by using simple trigonometry relations $(1) (2)$ we can determine the field of view $\alpha$

 \begin{equation}\tan(\frac{\alpha}{2}) = \frac{L}{2D}\end{equation}
  with: